skittles1/Meridian59/README.md

 The source to the client, server, game code, Blakod compiler, room editor, and all associated tools are included.
-The source code to the irrKlang audio library is not included, and the graphics and music for Meridian 59 must be downloaded using the patcher.
+The source code to the irrKlang audio library is not included, and the graphics and music for Meridian 59 must be downloaded with the game client.

 Build Instructions